-The Selection Committee will then review the proposals, along with information gathered during the interview process, with attention to the five

-(5) evaluation factors listed below.
+After the interviews have been completed, the Selection Committee will review the proposals, along with information gathered during the interviews, with attention to the five (5) evaluation factors listed below.
 Note that no fee estimates shall be included in the submitted proposals.

-No. Evaluation Factors for Proposals Maximum Points Possible 1 Quality and thoroughness of response to the project scope of work 20 2 Comprehensive, coherent, and detailed work plan 20 3 Realistic work schedule when applicable 10 4 Proposed working office location, need for a local office, and any other representative 5 5 Identification of sub-consultants and responsiveness to DBE goals and opportunities 5 6 Total Points Possible for LOIs 40 Total Points for Proposals 100
+No. Evaluation Factors for RFPs Maximum Points Possible 1 Quality and thoroughness of response to the project scope of work 20 2 Comprehensive, coherent, and detailed work plan 20 3 Realistic work schedule when applicable 10 4 Proposed working office location, need for a local office, and any other representative 5 5 Identification of sub-consultants and responsiveness to DBE goals and opportunities 5 6 Total Points Possible for LOIs 40 Total Points for RFPs 100